 Kara: Were you out playing in the snow?

-Dr. Stewart: I'm able, actually, but I go for my coffee and watch my kids.
+Dr. Stewart: Not me, but I went out there with my coffee and with my kids.

 Kara: Yeah, I saw your kids build a snowman.
 They sent me a picture.